Mastering Python Type Hints: A Comprehensive Guide to Argument Typing

 error: Argument 2 to "add" has incompatible type "str"; expected "int"

-3. Basic mypy options
+3. Basic Options for mypy

-• --strict: Enable strict type checking.
+• --strict: Enables strict type checking.

 • --ignore-missing-imports: Ignore import errors.